jbossdemocentral/dv-fuse-integration-demo/README.md

 3. Run 'init.sh' to setup the environment locally.
 (Docker and Openshift will be added)

-4. Start the servers and run the test cases.  (some of these steps will be added to run.sh)
+4. Start the servers and run the test cases.
+The manual steps are listed below.
+If you prefer you can run the run.sh to
+run the servers and test cases.
+A timer starts the route for the use cases so you can watch the console log to
+watch the output of the route.

    ```
    a.
 First make sure the fabric server passwords for the Maven Plugin is in your ~/.m2/settings.xml file so that the maven plugin can login to the fabric.